The Smart Way to Ask for Coaching Client Referrals

 5. Referrals Expose Your Business to Your Target Audience

-Why do your loyal customers bring you successful referrals?
-Because they are sharing your business with a very targeted audience.
-Referrals come from people with similar interests, backgrounds, or needs as the referred client.
+Why do your existing clients bring you the best referrals?
+Because they are sharing your services with a very targeted audience.
+Referred clients typically come from people with similar interests, backgrounds, or needs as the person who recommended them.

 6. Referrals Expand Your Network